Feel confident and prepared to breastfeed by attending one of our local face-to-face workshops

 We suggest that following your workshop or class, you drop into a local support group activity before your baby arrives.
 This is a priceless step in creating your own parenting village, and will provide you access to qualified breastfeeding educators who can answer any additional questions you may have.

 Of course!
 There is no charge for partners (or support people) to attend, and its highly recommended.
 Research shows that a partner who understands and supports breastfeeding is a mum’s biggest asset.
 Bringing partners up to speed with how breastfeeding works, things to look out for, and for them to understand what practical support entails, is priceless.

 Many mums find booking a class when they are 6 to 7 months pregnant ideal.
 This allows for breastfeeding supportive strategies to be added to birth plans, time to connect with local support groups, and time to allow for potential early arrivals!

-Our Breastfeeding Education Live workshops are held at least weekly, so if your pregnancy has flown by, sign up now to get up to speed before welcoming your baby.
+Our Breastfeeding Preparation Sessions are held at least weekly, so if your pregnancy has flown by, sign up now to get up to speed before welcoming your baby.
 You’ll be in the company of other expectant parents who are juggling similar time pressures.

 Past participants regularly comment that our classes were THE most important bit of pre-birth preparation they did - so schedule an ABA workshop or class now.